 Notice the pretty, silvery spot on the ground in the picture to the left?
 We have them in a couple of places around our yard and in the Spring they send up little flowers.
-I discovered their name online last year, but haven't been able to learn much else.
+I discovered their name online last year, but haven't been able to learn m

 As bad as thepicture below is, hopefully it will at least illustrate why they got their name.
 I promise, I'll get a new camera one day...